Fastly's On-the-Fly Packaging service

 Fastly offers an "on-the-fly," dynamic, video-on-demand content packaging service.
 Rather than requiring you to pre-package all protocols of a viewer-requested video, Fastly allows you to dynamically package video content in different HTTP streaming formats in real time, using source files.
 That video content then becomes immediately available to viewers.

-IMPORTANT: Fastly's On-the-Fly Packager (OTFP) for On Demand Streaming service is an add-on service.
-Our Professional Services team will assist with configuration and testing.
-To enable OTFP and begin this process, contact your account manager or email firstname.lastname@example.org for more details.
+Fastly's On-the-Fly Packager (OTFP) for On Demand Streaming service is an add-on service.
+Our Professional Services team will assist with configuration and testing of this product and its features.
+To enable OTFP and begin this process, contact your account manager or email email@example.com for more details.

 - HDS, HLS, and MPEG-DASH packaging.
 Fastly provides support for version 1 of the Adobe HTTP Dynamic Streaming (HDS) specification and support for the ISO/IEC 23009-1:2014 specification defining Dynamic Adaptive Streaming over HTTP (MPEG-DASH).
 We support all features included in up to version 3 (draft 6) of the HTTP Live Streaming (HLS) specification and popular features from later versions such as subtitle, trick play and media segmentation in fragmented MPEG-4 (fMP4) format (per ISO/IEC 14996-12:2015 specification).